I am a

 Promote positive development and learning

-You’ll acquire practical skills and deep knowledge of children’s creativity and how they learn.
-You’ll develop your problem solving skills.
-You’ll study the social contexts of education and be responsive to the changing cultural and individual needs of young children and their families.
+You’ll acquire practical skills and knowledge of children’s creativity and how they learn.
+You’ll develop your problem solving skills, study the social contexts of education, and how to be responsive to the changing cultural and individual needs of young children and their families.

 Your degree includes education studies, curriculum studies and professional experience in early childhood settings.
 It is professionally recognised by the Australian Children’s Education and Care Quality Authority.

 You’ll graduate as a competent, skilled practitioner ready to work with young children in a range of settings.

 As a learning diversity teacher working with students from Years 8 to 10, education graduate Todd Winton's role involves teaching small group classes and tailoring learning experiences to suit students' individual educational needs.
 'My Griffith degree gave me the confidence and experience with a vast range of teaching practices,' he says.
 'It also helped me develop a range of appropriate practices to improve student outcomes.'

 |Graduate Certificate in Early Childhood Education and Care||Online

 It is important to check the degree requirements including placement requirements, before you apply.

 Consistently positive feedback from employers tells us that Griffith graduates are of excellent quality and well prepared for careers in the education industry